RafaelGLeal/Starbucks-clone/README.md

 # Starbucks-clone
-Starbucks clone, made with html and css and better code structure
+Starbucks clone, made with html and css